 Reason One: Poor Oral Hygiene

 Did you know your dog needs a dental hygiene routine, just like you?
-Most owners don’t know that they must brush their dog’s teeth regularly.
+Most owners don’t know they must brush their dog’s teeth regularly.

 Poor oral care is the most common cause of canine bad breath.
-Plaque and tartar build-up feed bacteria that release foul odors.
+Plaque and tartar build-up and feed bacteria that release foul odors.

 Your dog might also be hiding something under his gums.
 Sticks, fabric from toys, and old food can wedge between their teeth.

 Rotting debris may also be the culprit behind the nasty smell.
 The worst case scenario is an oral tumor, so check his mouth frequently.

 Many dog owners think that bad breath is unique to oral problems.
 However, smelly odors could be a sign of kidney disease in dogs.

 Kidneys work by removing waste from your dog’s system.
 You’ll know they aren’t functioning correctly if his breath smells like a bathroom.

 When the kidneys stop working, they can’t filter toxins from your dog’s body.
 This build-up could also contribute to the strange-smelling odors.